mmcmaster-au/avswitch/README.md

 # 6-Input Component+composite Video Switcher
-The motivation for this project is to connect 5 retro game consoles to a TV (plus 1 spare for future expansion).
+The motivation behind this project is to connect 5 retro game consoles to a TV (plus 1 spare for future expansion).
 The commercially available switches either lack sufficient inputs, or are prohibitively expensive.

 The switch will support both component and composite video to provide some flexibility.
 All of the consoles support composite video.
 Most of them support component video, though I don't own all the required cables yet.
 Some (eg. N64 Pal) require a mod to support component video output.
 Some (eg. PS2) may need a composite connection to enable the the component output.

 ## Design
-For aesthetic and cable management reasons I want all input RCA connectors to be at rear of the unit.
+For aesthetic and cable management reasons I want all RCA connectors to be at rear of the unit.
 The front of the unit will have a selector button plus a display to indicate which input is selected.
 The display will also show auto scanning status, assuming I end up implementing such a feature.

 The longest side of the PCB should be 200mm or less.
 This requirement means the rear needs to be angled in order to fit enough RCA jacks.
 The 200mm limit is to allow 3d printing a case using common 3d printers - my own 3D printer has a build volume of 220x220x250mm.